Why American V8's Make Low Power for Their Size December 03 2015, 11 Comments

 Many factors are at play, but a major factor is combustion chamber geometry.
 As the spark plug ignites the fuel air mixture, a flame front moves through the cylinder and a pressure wave moves ahead of it.
 This pressure wave can produce localized instances of autoignition in the cylinder.
-Without launching into a dissertation, there is a delay between when the air/fuel mixture reaches autoignition temperature and when it actually auto-ignites.
+Without launching into a dissertation, there is a delay between when the unburnt air/fuel mixture reaches autoignition temperature and when it actually auto-ignites.
 If the flame front can burn the fuel before it auto-ignites, it prevents autoignition.
-A combustion chamber geometry that allows the flame front to reach all corners of the combustion chamber quickly is more knock resistant, and allows for higher compression ratios.
-Combustion chamber geometry is one of the ways to increase the allowable compression ratio.
-4 valve designs generally allow for better geometry compared to 2 valve designs.
+A combustion chamber geometry that allows the flame front to reach all corners of the combustion chamber more quickly is more knock resistant, and allows for higher compression ratios.
+This means that symmetrical combustion chambers are more ideal.
+4-valve designs generally allow for better geometry compared to 2-valve designs.

 As a sidenote, direct injection can lower combustion chamber temperatures and allow for higher compression ratios, but neither the LS3 nor the S65 have it.